On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Failure of various algorithmic designs and impossibility results

-\paragraph{Nash versus external regret.} Our result is proven with respect to Nash regret.
-When introducing this notion, we pointed out that external regret is an upper bound on Nash regret for any game.
-Given that it is possible to obtain logarithmic Nash regret, is it also possible to obtain logarithmic external regret?
-Our next theorem rules this out. \begin{theorem} Consider a matrix $A=[a,b;c,d]$ with a unique full support Nash Equilibrium.
-For any algorithm, there exists an adversary that plays $y_t$ in each round $t$ such that where $c_1$ is an absolute constant. \end{theorem}
+When introducing the notion of Nash regret, we pointed out that external regret is an upper bound on Nash regret for any game.
+Given our interest in achieving logarithmic Nash regret, a natural question is whether logarithmic external regret is also attainable.
+Our next theorem rules this out. \begin{theorem} Consider a matrix $A=[a,b;c,d]$ with a unique full support Nash equilibrium.
+For any algorithm, there exists an adversary that plays $y_t$ in each round $t$ such that $R^E(A,T)=\mathbb{E} \big[\max_{x\in\simplex_2} \sum_{t=1}^T (x^\top Ay_t-x_t^\top Ay_t)\big] \geq c_A\sqrt{T}$, where $c_A$ is a matrix dependent parameter. \end{theorem}

 Interestingly, the above theorem is in the non-stochastic setting meaning that the row-player has knowledge of $A$ exactly and can use it to choose its actions.
 This is because in the proof (see Appendix \ref{appendix:lower:external}), the external regret comes from the unpredictability of the opponent, not the game matrix.
-Nevertheless, for the same matrix our algorithm achieves logarithmic nash regret against any adversary.
+Nevertheless, for the same matrix, we show in the next section that instance-dependent logarithmic Nash regret is indeed achievable against any adversary.